Alcoholic hepatitis: Clinical manifestations and diagnosis

 Excessive alcohol consumption is associated with a range of hepatic manifestations, including alcoholic fatty liver disease (with or without steatohepatitis), alcoholic hepatitis, and cirrhosis.
 The burden of alcoholic liver disease continues to grow [1,2].
 While asymptomatic steatohepatitis due to alcohol could be referred to as "alcoholic hepatitis," the term is typically used to describe the acute onset of symptomatic hepatitis.
 The amount of alcohol intake that puts an individual at risk for alcoholic hepatitis is not known, but the majority of patients have a history of heavy alcohol use (more than 100 g/day) for two or more decades (figure 1) [3-5].
 Clinicians should not overlook the long-term need to encourage treatment for alcohol use disorder once the acute episode of alcoholic hepatitis has resolved .
 (See "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis".)

 This topic will review the clinical manifestations and diagnosis of alcoholic hepatitis.
 The management of alcoholic hepatitis, the pathogenesis of alcoholic liver disease, and the approach to patients with alcoholic fatty liver disease or alcoholic cirrhosis are discussed separately.
-(See "Alcoholic hepatitis: Natural history and management" and "Pathogenesis of alcoholic liver disease" and "Clinical manifestations and diagnosis of alcoholic fatty liver disease and alcoholic cirrhosis" and "Prognosis and management of alcoholic fatty liver disease and alcoholic cirrhosis".)
+(See "Management and prognosis of alcoholic hepatitis" and "Pathogenesis of alcoholic liver disease" and "Clinical manifestations and diagnosis of alcoholic fatty liver disease and alcoholic cirrhosis" and "Prognosis and management of alcoholic fatty liver disease and alcoholic cirrhosis".)

 Guidelines for the management of patients with alcoholic liver disease were issued in 2010 by the American Association for the Study of Liver Diseases .
 The discussion that follows is generally consistent with those guidelines.